 Signed a five-year, $125 million contract with the Angels in 2013.

-Hamilton had minor surgery two weeks ago to cleanup his left knee, Evan Grant of the Dallas Morning News reports.
+Hamilton was placed on release waivers Tuesday, Evan Grant of the Dallas Morning News reports.

 To instantly reveal our fantasy analysis of every player – including Josh Hamilton – simply subscribe now.